 Oral appliance therapy can easily be more cost effective than CPAP therapy.
 A CPAP machine costs an average of $850, and even though a dental appliance may cost a bit more, it doesn’t come with the additional costs that come with CPAP therapy, like replacement masks and filters, and oral appliance therapy is also covered by insurance, like Medicare or Medicaid.
 There’s a good chance your insurance will cover oral appliance therapy if you’ve already tried CPAP therapy, your insurance covered it, and it didn’t help you enough.

 Oral appliance therapy is proven, approved, effective, and cost-effective, so we’re proud to provide it at our clinic!

 Yes!
-Koala® Center for Sleep & TMJ Disorders provides dental appliances and oral appliance therapy for sleep apnea.
-We likely have a clinic near you, as we have locations throughout the areas of Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
+Koala® Center For Sleep & TMJ Disorders provides dental appliances and oral appliance therapy for sleep apnea.
+We likely have a clinic near you, as we have locations in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
 Please see our Locations page for the list of locations and to find the one nearest you.
 Call us today at that location or call our head office at (855) 977-0400 if you believe you or a loved one has sleep apnea.